 He has been recipient of numerous awards including: Top 100 Most Powerful Employment Attorneys in the Nation, recognized by Super Lawyers Business Edition 2012 as one of the top attorneys outstanding in the area of employment business practice for 2012, recognized by Best Lawyers in America for his work in Employment Law-Management, Labor Law-Management and Litigation–Labor and Management and has received AV Preeminent Attorney Rating in Labor and Employment Law.
 In 2006, Boston University awarded Mr. Bennett its Silver Shingle to recognize his service to the profession.
 Mr. Bennett has also been an active community volunteer in Portland, Maine.

-Judge Mary-Margaret Anderson has been an administrative law judge with the California Office of Administrative Hearings, a central panel agency, since 1997.
+Judge Mary-Margaret Anderson was an administrative law judge with the California Office of Administrative Hearings, a central panel agency, from 1997 until 2017.
 In 2009, she was appointed to the Medical Quality Hearing Panel, which hears physician discipline matters.
-She also hears the full range of cases heard by OAH, including those brought by state, county, and other local agencies, such as school districts.
+She also presided over the full range of cases heard by OAH, including those brought by state, county, and local agencies, such as school districts.
 As an attorney, she practiced civil and criminal litigation representing individuals and small businesses, and served as a commissioner pro tem for the Alameda County Superior Court Juvenile Division.
 Judge Anderson is a past president of the National Association of Administrative Law Judiciary (NAALJ).
-Her current American Bar Association (ABA) activities include serving as Co-Chair of the Judges’ Journal Editorial Board, the quarterly magazine published by the ABA’s Judicial Division.
+Her primary activities with the American Bar Association (ABA) involve communications.
+She served on the Judges’ Journal Editorial Board, the quarterly magazine published by the ABA’s Judicial Division, for eight years, the last two as co-chair.
 She has taught ethics, evidence, and expert evidence to new and experienced administrative law judges in a variety of settings.
 Judge Anderson is an alumna of The National Judicial College and joined its faculty in 2012.
 She is also a member of the Alameda County Bar Association and an American Bar Foundation Fellow.
-Community activities include the Board of Trustees of the Piedmont Community Church.
+Community activities include serving as President of the Board of Trustees of the Piedmont Community Church.
 She and her husband are very proud of their two adult sons and the (never-ending!) restoration of their 1907 brown-shingle craftsman house.
 She received her undergraduate degree in political science from the University of California at Berkeley and her juris doctorate from San Francisco Law School.

 Norma Barnes-Euresti, Esq.